 The basic DiD method involves comparing results from two groups, with data from each group being recorded over two time periods.
-One group (the control) is not exposed to any treatment or intervention whatsoever; the other (treatment group) is exposed to a treatment or intervention before or during one of the two time periods.
+One group (the control group) is not exposed to any treatment or intervention whatsoever; the other (treatment group) is exposed to a treatment or intervention before or during one of the two time periods.
 The same observations are made in both groups over each time period.

 The data is analyzed by first calculating the difference in first and second time periods, and then subtracting the average gain (or difference) in the control group from the average gain (or difference) in the treatment group.

-Assumptions of the Difference in Differences Method
+Assumptions for Difference in Differences

-Strengths and Weaknesses
+Strengths and Weaknesses of Difference in Differences

-The difference in difference method is intuitive and fairly flexible; it will elucidate a causal effect from observational data if the basic assumptions are met.
+The difference in difference method is intuitive and fairly flexible; it will show a causal effect from observational data if the basic assumptions are met.
 Since it focuses on change, rather than the absolute levels, the groups being compared can start at different levels.
 Another key strong point to the DiD method is that it accounts for change due to factors other then the treatment or intervention being studied.

 https://www.mailman.columbia.edu/research/population-health-methods/difference-difference-estimation on July 21, 2018.

 Zheng, Vivian.
-Causal inference 101: difference-in-differences.
+Causal inference 101: DiD.
 Towards Data Science Blog.
 Published April 24, 2018.
 Retrieved from https://towardsdatascience.com/causal-inference-101-difference-in-differences-1fbbb0f55e85 on July 21, 2018.

 Imbens & Wooldridge.
 What’s New in Econometrics?
 Lecture Notes 10, Summer 2007.
 National Bureau of Economic Research.
-Retrieved from http://www.nber.org/WNE/lect_10_diffindiffs.pdf on July 21, 2018.------------------------------------------------------------------------------
+Retrieved from http://www.nber.org/WNE/lect_10_diffindiffs.pdf on July 21, 2018.